WebEngineering-Univaq/WE_Lecture_Slides/english/DOMHTML_EN.md

 (7) sets directly the text content of the node (removing all of its contents - only available in DOM Level 3).

-(8) creates a PI with target "php" and content "echo('pippo');" and appends it to the document root.
+(8) creates a processing intruction with target "php" and content "echo('pippo');" and appends it to the document root.

 <!------------------- END SLIDE 018 -------------------------->